d-smith/s3-upload/README.md

 The first example also works behind an http proxy.

-The second example reads a file and puts it to an S3 bucket, but for some reason does not work properly behind an http proxy.
+The second example (node-upload.js) reads a file and puts it to an S3 bucket.
+This version now fully supports an HTTP proxy.